pingcap/tispark/docs/design/2022-06-15-phyical plan explain.md

 * Add TableRangeScan;
 * Remove  Residual Filter
 * Renamed PushDown Filter to Selection;
-* Add RangeFliter indicating which conditions are used to build Range.If RangeFilter is empty, it means the scan range is all, otherwise the scan range consists of the conditions in RangeFilter.
+* Add RangeFliter indicating which conditions are used to build Range.

 ```SQL
 CREATE TABLE `t1` (